 What are some good times to read?

 For the especially busy, finding the optimal times to read can be a nightmare.
-Fortunately, there are moments in the day where even a busy CEO could sneak in some story time.
+Fortunately, there are moments in the day when even a busy CEO could sneak in some story time.

 Instead of racking your brain for months, simply use your preferred authors as a reference.
 If you liked one of their books, odds are you will like another.

-If the above solution is not applicable, ask a friend or family member for their recommendations.
+If the above solution is not applicable to develop a love of reading, ask a friend or family member for their recommendations.

 What could be more fun than reading your favourite book?